 Importance of Vitamin B1 in Pregnancy

 If you are pregnant for the first time, it is normal to have doubts about the foods you eat.
-You may think if vitamin B1 is safe to take during pregnancy?
+You may also wonder if vitamin B1 is safe to take during pregnancy.
 Well, rest assured!
-Vitamin B1 is not only safe but is also an essential vitamin (because of the following reasons):
+Vitamin B1 is not only safe but is also an essential vitamin because of the following reasons:

-- Thiamine is essential to the body for proper utilization of carbohydrates.
+- Thiamine is essential to the body for proper utilisation of carbohydrates.

 - It is also important for muscle function and for the nervous system.

 - It is important in placental function and growth of the foetus.

 Recommended Daily Intake of Thiamine for Pregnant Women